alexgenin/rollply/README.md

 a data.frame, rollply will take care of building the appropriate subsets and apply that function to each of them.

-Some packages for time series are out there that contain functions computing moving averages (e.g. TTR::SMA), but were not flexible enough for my use and required specific time-series classes.
-Rollply works on generic data.frames and takes advantages on plyr's sugar (parallelism, progress report, etc.).
+Some packages out there contain functions that compute moving-window statistics (e.g. TTR::SMA), but were not flexible enough for my use and required specific time-series classes.
+Rollply works on generic data.frames and builds upon plyr's advantages (parallelism, progress report, etc.).

 In short, it allows writing something like this: